One in 25 Australian homes ‘uninsurable by 2030 due to climate crisis’

 One in 25 Australian homes uninsurable by 2030 due to climate crisis, researchers warn

-An expert said: “It is clear that Australia is fast becoming an uninsurable nation.”
+‘It is clear that Australia is fast becoming an uninsurable nation,’ says one expert

 The climate crisis will render one in 25 Australian properties effectively uninsurable by 2030, researchers claim.

-The analysis from the Australian Climate Council also found that number rises to one in seven homes in Australia’s most at-risk electorates, as climate change fuels worse and more frequent disasters.
+The analysis from the Australian Climate Council also found that the number rises to one in seven homes in Australia’s most at-risk areas, as climate change fuels worse and more frequent disasters.

 Nicki Hutley, a climate councillor and economist, said: “It is clear that Australia is fast becoming an uninsurable nation.
 Skyrocketing costs or flat out insurance ineligibility are becoming more and more widespread under climate change.